 3. Can be too thick for some people’s liking

 Want To Buy This Affordable Seiko Dive Watch?
 Get It Fuss Free From Amazon!

 Smitten by the good looks of the Seiko SKX007?
 If you are looking for the best price of Seiko SKX007, Amazon currently has the best deal right now.
-At just $200, this is one of the cheapest ISO rated automatic dive watch.
+At its price, this is one of the cheapest ISO rated automatic dive watch.
 Click on the link below for more info.